Azerbaijan Public Employment Agency: History

-Functions of the Service
+Functions of the Agency

 Azerbaijan Public Employment Agency assists employers in the selection of staff and helps citizens find suitable jobs.
-The Service provides information about supply and demand in the labor market; organizes vocational training to assist young people in choosing a profession; organizes professional training, retraining and professional development of unemployed persons and job seekers; organizes public works and labor fairs; issues unemployment status, determines unemployment benefits and payment; and organizes temporary employment for citizens through labor exchanges.
+The Agency provides information about supply and demand in the labor market; organizes vocational training to assist young people in choosing a profession; organizes professional training, retraining and professional development of unemployed persons and job seekers; organizes public works and labor fairs; issues unemployment status, determines unemployment benefits and payment; and organizes temporary employment for citizens through labor exchanges.

 Organization of public works

-One of the most important measures to ensure the employment of job seeker and unemployed citizens temporary is organization of paid public works.
+One of the most important measures to ensure the employment of job seekers and unemployed citizens temporary is organization of paid public works.

-Paid public works are temporary employment activities that do not require a job-seeker or unemployed citizen a special vocational training.
+Paid public work is a temporary employment activity that does not require a job-seeker or unemployed citizen a special vocational training.
 Public work can be renovation of the territory, streets, parks and squares; construction and repair of residential buildings, hospitals, schools, preschool institutions, dormitories and boarding houses, boarding houses for the elderly and the disabled persons, etc.; construction and reconstruction of roads and bridges, heating and boiler rooms; assistance to agricultural enterprises; elimination of consequences of natural disasters; care for the elderly and disabled persons and other socially significant works.